hasanmoudud/geocompr/main.md

 ### Global operations and distances

 *Global* operations are a special case of zonal operations with the entire raster dataset representing a single zone.
-The most common global operations are descriptive statistics for the entire raster dataset such as the minimum or maximum (see previous chapter).
+The most common global operations are descriptive statistics for the entire raster dataset such as the minimum or maximum (see section \@ref(summarizing-raster-objects)).
 Aside from that, global operations are also useful for the computation of distance and weight rasters.
 In the first case, one can calculate the distance from each cell to a specific target cell.
 For example, one might want to compute the distance to the nearest coast (see also `raster::distance()`).